k0nserv/plid/README.md

 Performance is about on par with Postgres's native UUID v7 implementation.

-These comparison we run on Postgres 18 on a Macbook Pro with M1 Max chip.
+These comparison were run on Postgres 18 on a Macbook Pro with M1 Max chip.

 <details>